Divorce - Filing for in Nova Scotia

 Do-it-yourself divorce kit: The forms are available from the court with a brief instruction book from the Supreme Court (Family Division) in the Halifax Regional Municipality and Cape Breton, and from the Supreme Court elsewhere in Nova Scotia.
 There is a small fee for this kit (about $25).
 Visit www.courts.ns.ca for court contact information, or look under 'Courts' in the government section of the telephone book;

-- Divorce Forms: Go to nsfamilylaw.ca/separation-divorce/divorce/forms for help figuring out which forms you need.
 The divorce forms come from Nova Scotia's Civil Procedure Rules, which are court rules created by judges.
-The rules and forms are on the Nova Scotia Courts' website.
-The forms are interactive, which means you can fill them out on your computer and then print out a hard copy to file with the court.
+The Civil Procedure Rules are on the Nova Scotia Courts' website at: courts.ns.ca/Civil_Procedure_Rules/cpr_home.htm.
+The forms are interactive, which means you can fill them out on your computer and then print out a hard copy to file with the court in person.
 The interactive forms also have helpful tips about what to put in the blanks.
-The interactive forms are on the Nova Scotia Courts' website at courts.ns.ca.
-To find the forms:

 If you decide to complete the documents yourself, you should try to have a lawyer review them before you file them with the court.
-Check out the family law help page for further sources of help.
+Check out the family law help page for further sources of help, including ways to see a lawyer.

 File the necessary documents with the court and wait for the court to grant your divorce.
 This usually takes at least a number of months, so do not schedule a wedding until you have your Certificate of Divorce!
 When the court grants your divorce, you must wait 31 days from the date on your Divorce Order.
 This is the appeal period.
 If neither spouse appeals, you will then get a Certificate of Divorce from the court - it will be mailed to you after the appeal period is over.
 You will need the Certificate of Divorce to remarry.